aws-samples/sample-support-ai-agents/README.md

-This solution optimizes AWS infrastructure and improves operational efficiencies through Agentic AI by delivering automated analysis.
+This solution optimizes operational efficiencies through Agentic AI by delivering automated support case analysis.
 Built using the open-source Strands SDK from AWS, this solution provides complete flexibility and control over your AI implementation - you can use any LLM you prefer, whether it's Bedrock models, any model providers, or even local models like Ollama.
+You can extend this solution for your organization's needs.

 The solution provides access through APIs or a web interface, featuring specialized agents that deliver distinct capabilities.
 The architecture is completely serverless, running on Bedrock and Lambda for automatic scaling without infrastructure management.
 Most importantly, this is a 100% API-driven solution that can easily integrate with any platform you're already using, whether that's Slack or your own internal tools.